 Berthe Morisot and Julie Manet:

 Julie Manet, her daughter, was born 1878/11/14 (R93,p11).
 Julie would become Berthe her favorite model until her death (R42,p59).
-Julie herself started to draw and paint when she was quit young (R93,p13).
+Julie herself started to draw and paint when she was quite young (R93,p13).
 In 1893, one year after her father died, Julie started a diary (R93,p17).
 After her mother died Julie Manet went to live again in the villa in Rue de Villejust, where already her nieces Paule en Jeannie Gobillard lived.
 Mallarmé was appointed as her guardian (R93,p17).
 Also Renoir and Degas took care of Julie.
 They both would advice her by her painting.
 (R93).
-It is curious that when she was in 1895 in Pont-Aven with Renoir, she writes nothing about Gauguin and other Pont-Aven painters (R93,p61).
 Julie Manet married Ernest Rouart (the son Henri Rouart) in 1900/05/31.
 They would go and live in ‘Le Mesnil’ (R93,p16;iR4).
 Ernest also was a painter (R93).

 Berthe Morisot her soirees: